Gageperrin/it-notes/it-topics/cissp.md

 Layer 2 devices include bridges that connect networks together with no concern for traffic crossing the bridge.
 Switches also exist at the Layer 2 level for forwarding packets to the intended recipient.

+A collision domain is the group of networked systems that could cause a collision if two or more of the systems transmit simultaneously.
+Collision domains are dviided by Layer 2 or above devices.

+ARP is susceptible to cache poisoning or spoofing where an attacker can insert bogus information in the cache or response.
+Gratuitous ARP or unsolicited ARP is when a system announces or supplies a MAC to IP mapping even when not requested.
+Static ARP entries can be injected to override dynamic entries.
+Switch port security is the best defense against ARP-based attacks.

+TCP/IP is a multilayer protocol which is beneficial via the encapsulation mechanism of HTTP encapsulating TCP encapsulating IP encapsulating Ethernet, and this can be extended for other protocols or layers as well.
+However, encapsulation can be abused to mask or tunnel malicious traffic.
+This can also allow for unauthorized network traffic to jump between virtual local area networks (VLAN).
+The drawbacks of multilayer protocols are that covert channels are allowed, filters can be bypassed, and logically imposed network segment boundaries can be overstepped.
+Distributed Network Protocol 3 (DNP3) is used in electric and water utility and management industries to support communication between data acquisition and system control equipment.

 Protected Extensible Authentication Protocol (PEAP) is an improved version of EAP as it encapsulates EAP in a TLS tunnel.
 EAP-TLS includes both client and seerver certificates and has high security and industry support without being proprietary.

 Layer 3 is the network layer where data exists as packets and datagrams.
 It is responsible for fragmentation and IP addressing.